 The pit composting is appealing as the decomposing matters remain out of sight.
-It is more convenient to dig a pitch and get your compost ready but taking the compost out need some work.
+It is more convenient to dig a pitch and get your compost ready but taking the compost out needs some work.

-To get most out of pit composting, try to dig a hole in the area where you will be using compost.
+To get the most out of pit composting, try to dig a hole in the area where you will be using compost.
 Don’t dig too deep but if possible, create many shallow pits.